Blog

 Common Causes of Knee Pain and How to Treat Them

-You don’t realize how much you rely on your knees until they hesitate It starts with something small.
+It starts with something small.
 A click.
 A step that feels off.
 You ignore it.
 For days, sometimes months.
 Then there’s a slow ache after standing too long.
 Then stairs feel taller.
 Then sitting down becomes something you prepare for.
-Your knees…
+Your knees don’t scream.
+They whisper.
+Until one day, you can’t pretend not to hear…

 Read more